jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * If a user tries to add negative numbers, the ``add`` function wil return ``1``
 * The ``add`` function will return ``1`` no matter what inputs the user gives.
 It is a :doc:`singleton function </functions/test_singleton_functions>`

-Even though the ``add`` function currently passes the existing test it does not meet the actual requirement.
+Even though the ``add`` function currently passes this test it does not meet the actual requirement.

 red: make it fail
 ---------------------------------------------------------------------------------